What Is The Average Electric Bill in Arkansas [2026 Updated]

 Based on historical data, Arkansas residents may be paying electricity at the rate of 13.60 ¢/kWh in 2025.
 By 2030, the projected rate would be around 17.83 ¢/kWh.
 If you live in Arkansas and are looking to reduce your reliance on the on-grid power supply, you can check out Jackery Solar Generators.
-This economical power supply solution is ideal for extended power cuts, as it can be used during long road trips or RV living.
+These essential home backup solutions are ideal for extended power cuts and can be used to power appliances to reduce reliance on the grid.

 What Is The Average Electric Bill in Arkansas?

-The average electric bill in Arkansas is $137.19 per month, calculated from an average residential electricity rate of 12.36 ¢/kWh and a monthly consumption of 1,110 kWh.
-According to the EIA's yearly report, the electricity rate has seen a modest decrease from 12.44 ¢/kWh in June 2023 to 12.36 ¢/kWh in June 2024.
+The average electric bill in Arkansas is $137.94 per month, calculated from an average residential electricity rate of 13.15 ¢/kWh and a monthly consumption of 1,049 kWh.
+According to the EIA's yearly report, the electricity rate has seen a modest increase from 12.29 ¢/kWh in May 2024 to 13.15 ¢/kWh in May 2025.

 That said, the average electric bill in Arkansas varies across its major cities.
 It is calculated by the electric rates provided by the companies and the average monthly consumption.
 For instance, the average monthly bill in Little Rock is around $120, while in Bentonville, it comes around $160.
 Similarly, residents of Rogers City pay about $110 monthly, whereas the residents of Fayetteville and Conway pay $150 against their electricity bill.